mongodb/specifications/source/max-staleness/max-staleness.rst

 Replica set primaries and secondaries implement the following features to support maxStalenessMS.

-A primary writes a no-op to the oplog once per second to refresh secondaries' lastWriteDate values (see SERVER-23892 and `primary must write periodic no-ops`_).
+A idle primary writes a no-op to the oplog every 10 seconds to refresh secondaries' lastWriteDate values (see SERVER-23892 and `primary must write periodic no-ops`_).

 A primary's or secondary's isMaster response contains a "lastWrite" subdocument